konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_EHR_application.md

 ## Overview

 In Part 1, we successfully migrated Inventory Management app using custom enterprise audit library v1 to v2, using Konveyor AI.
 The Solution Server learned from this migration and stored the patterns, solutions, and success metrics.
-Now, we'll demonstrate how theKai's solution server accelerates the migration of the EHR application by providing contextual hints and confidence levels based on the learned patterns.
+Now, we'll demonstrate how Kai's solution server accelerates the migration of the EHR application by providing contextual hints and confidence levels based on the learned patterns.

 ## Prerequisites